Samagra-Development/Samagra-Website/src/pages/amritseries/saksham-phase-1.md

   - img: /img/sk_card3.jpg
   - img: /img/sk_card4.jpg
 infographic2: []
-title4: What was the journey of Saksham Phase 1 in the Governance Matrix?
+title4: What was the journey of Saksham Education Phase 1 in the Governance Matrix?
 newsdescription1: "In our view, the education system of Haryana, from 2017-2020 (pre COVID), witnessed a shift from being ‘Comatose’ with low ‘political salience’ and low ‘system capacity’ to ‘Battle Ready’ with high ‘political